french new wave film logo French New Wave and international new wave cinema

 Brialy fashion

-The arrival of the Nouvelle Vague in the late 1950s heralded the arrival of a clutch of dazzling new female stars including Brigitte Bardot, Jeanne Moreau and Jean Seberg.
-With their cool sexiness and modern way of talking and behaving, they would become the emblems of this audacious new cinema, helping to popularize it around the world.
-At the same time a group of actors, contemporaries and friends of the directors spearheading the movement, proved that they could be equally as glamourous, without sacrificing their masculinity.
-These "dandies" had a fresh look and an acting style that embodied the ideological and cinematic goals of the New Wave.
+The emergence of the Nouvelle Vague in the late 1950s heralded the arrival of a clutch of dazzling new female stars, whose cool sexiness and modern way of communicating and behaving became synonymous with this audacious new cinematic movement, helping to popularize it around the world.
+At the same time, an equally stylish group of young actors matched them in looks and attitude.
+Hip, smart and sophisticated, these ‘dandies’ had a well-dressed, urban style and an intuitive, sometimes irreverent approach to acting that embodied the ideological and cinematic goals of the New Wave directors.

 Maurice Ronet french new wave fashion